The Bankrate promise

 Average down payment by state

-In March 2022, there was a big spread in median down payments by state.
+There was a big spread in median down payments by state as of March 2022, according to Optimal Blue of mortgage data and technology firm Black Knight.
 In California, the median was over $100,000, while it was less than $10,000 in a handful of states.

 Average down payment by generation

-In general, the younger a buyer is, the more comfortable they seem to be with a smaller down payment.
+In general, the younger a buyer is, the more likely they are to make a smaller down payment.

 |Age group||Median down payment percentage|